-- ETFs do not differentiate on fee based on client type; a sovereign wealth fund will pay the same as a person on the street, unlike some traditional funds
+- ETFs do not differentiate their fee based on client types; a sovereign wealth fund will pay the same as a person on the street, unlike some traditional funds.

 There is some money going into ESG, but most money is still in large, liquid, vanilla funds.
 However, small and niche strategies are on the rise.

 Running an ETF is not hugely taxing on the portfolio managers, perhaps this explains why it is cheaper than active management.